CrunchyData/pgCompare/README.md

 Copy the `pgcompare.properties.sample` file to pgcompare.properties and define the repository, source, and target connection parameters.
 Refer to the Properties section for more details on the settings.

 By default, the application looks for the properties file in the execution directory.
 Use the PGCOMPARE_CONFIG environment variable override the default and point to a file in a different location.

+At a minimal the repo-xxxxx parameters are required in the properties file (or specified by environment parameters).
+Besides the properties file and environment variables, another alternative is to store the property settings in the `dc_project` table.
+Settings can be stored in the `project_config` column in JSON format ({"parameter": "value"}).

 ## Configure Repository Database